lmcai/Papilionoideae_phylogenomics/4_HISSE_BAMM/README.md

 ## BAMM to detect shifts in diversification rates

 See R script `bammtools.R` for details.
+The posterior distribution of rate shift reconstructions is stored in `bamm.event_data.txt`.

 To generate Fig. 2, we used `bammtools_plot_script.R` to plot the net diversification rate estimated by BAMM, tip rates estimated by MiSSE, and the keel or non-keel floral trait.

 ## Trait-dependent diversification